How to Wear a Travel Pillow (The Right Way)

 The trick to using a travel pillow is placing your head in the most comfortable position to sleep upright.
 And that may need some experimentation

-The SNUGL travel pillow uses memory foam for support and softness.
+The Snugl travel pillow uses memory foam for support and softness.
 In addition, the snap enclosure gives your head 360-degree padding to support it in any position.
 The raised edges boost comfort on your preferred sleeping side.

 By keeping these features in mind, try out the different positions above to see what works best for you.

-When designing the SNUGL pillow, we knew that the most basic travel pillows on the market are far too soft and usually don’t give your head proper support for sleeping on a flight.
+When designing the Snugl pillow, we knew that the most basic travel pillows on the market are far too soft and usually don’t give your head proper support for sleeping on a flight.
 So, as much as we're biased, having the right pillow does make a difference.

 Travel pillows lacking support simply cannot hold your head upright, leading to bad posture, inability to sleep, and aches when you wake up.